robo-advisor-lab/encode_hackathon_project/README.md

 Suggestions and new ideas are greatly appreciated.

-License

-This project is open-sourced under the MIT License.
-See the LICENSE file for details.

 Thank you for exploring this project.
 Let’s redefine onchain trading together! 🚀

 ---